-- $\Rightarrow$ All-cause mortality as a clinically relevant primary outcome. - ⇒ Large population from all medical departments of university and non-university hospitals with broad inclusion criteria, allowing wide generalisation of results. - $\Rightarrow$ Inclusion of very old multimorbid patients, usually excluded from clinical trials. - ⇒ Exclusion of patients under anticoagulant or antiplatelet drugs at admission (bleeding risk). - ⇒ Delay in acute pneumonia diagnosis and inclusion could decrease prevention of early cardiovascular events.
+All-cause mortality as a strong primary outcome.

+- Large population from all medical departments of university and non-university hospitals with broad inclusion criteria, allowing wide generalisation of results. - Inclusion of very old multimorbid patients, usually excluded from clinical trials. - Exclusion of patients under anticoagulant or antiplatelet drugs at admission (bleeding risk). - Delay in AP diagnosis and inclusion could decrease prevention of early CV events.